cshlok/Hmsminiapp/ERROR_TRACKING.md

 7. Removing all React Native imports and references
 8. Aligning Redux store types with component expectations
 9. Converting ServiceDetailsScreen.tsx from React Native to Material-UI
+10. Converting ServiceDetailsContainer.tsx from React Native to Material-UI
+11. Converting AddEditServiceScreen.tsx from React Native to Material-UI

-The remaining work focuses on converting the last few React Native components to Material-UI and addressing general type issues throughout the codebase.
+The remaining work focuses on addressing general type issues throughout the codebase and fixing any remaining component dependencies.